codefresh-io/docs.codefresh.io/_docs/runtime/managed-cluster.md

 ---
-title: "Add and manage external clusters"
+title: "Adding external clusters to runtimes"
 description: ""
 group: runtime
 toc: true
 ---

-Manage external clusters in Codefresh by registering them to provisioned runtimes.
-Instead of having a single cluster for a runtime, manage multiple clusters through a single runtime.
+Register external clusters to provisioned hybrid or hosted runtimes in Codefresh.
+Once you add an external cluster, you can deploy applications to that cluster without having to install Argo CD in order to do so.
+External clusters allow you to manage multiple clusters through a single runtime.

 When you add an external cluster to a provisioned runtime, the cluster is registered as a managed cluster.
 A managed cluster is treated as any other managed K8s resource, meaning that you can monitor its health and sync status, deploy applications on the cluster and view information in the Applications dashboard, and remove the cluster from the runtime's managed list.